TedHusted/awake/awake.md/awake.md

 “Thank you for meeting with me,” says Jill Kreuk over the Zoom call with Emma, Ravi, and Adrian.

-“We’re always happy to cooperate with OASA whenever we can, Dr. Kreuk.” replies Emma.
-“The work your office does goes a long way toward easing everyone’s concerns over AI.”
+“We’re always happy to cooperate with OSSA whenever we can, Dr. Kreuk.” replies Emma.
+“The work your office does goes a long way toward easing everyone’s concerns over SI.”
 Flashing a smile: “Especially mine.“

-“Our dream,” injects Emma, “is for Pulse to be the Tesla of AI patents.”
+“Our dream,” injects Emma, “is for Pulse to be the Tesla of SI patents.”

 “We would like to do for social media algorithms what Tesla did for EV batteries,” Ravi adds, piling on.